KwatMDPhD/Note/write.md

 Prefer sentences.

-End sentences with a period.
+End sentences with period.

 ##

-Uppercase units, lowercase magnitudes, and have no spaces: 8nG/uL.
+Uppercase units, lowercase magnitudes, and use no spaces: 8nG/uL.

 ##

-Make 1 slide deliver 1 message using 1 picture, 1 word, and a lot of space.
+Make 1 slide deliver 1 message using 1 picture, 1 word, and much space.

 Refer to other sources for details.